Pakenham line: Accessibility

 In compliance with the Disability Discrimination Act of 1992, all stations that are new-built or rebuilt are fully accessible and comply with these guidelines.
 The majority of stations on the corridor are fully accessible, however, there are some stations that haven't been upgraded to meet these guidelines.
 These stations do feature ramps, however, they have a gradient greater than 1 in 14.
 Stations that are fully accessible feature ramps that have a gradient less than 1 in 14, have at-grade paths, or feature lifts.
 These stations typically also feature tactile boarding indicators, independent boarding ramps, wheelchair accessible myki barriers, hearing loops, and widened paths.

-Projects improving station accessibility have included the Level Crossing Removal Project, which involves station rebuilds and upgrades, individual station upgrade projects, and associated Metro Tunnel works.
+Projects improving station accessibility have included the Level Crossing Removal Project that involves station rebuilds and upgrades, individual station upgrade projects, and associated Metro Tunnel works.
 These works have made significant strides in improving network accessibility, with more than 60% of Pakenham line stations classed as fully accessible.
-This number is expected to grow within the coming years, as a network restructure associated with the opening of the Metro Tunnel is completed and the completion of level crossing removal works on the corridor by 2025.
+This number is expected to grow within the coming years, as a network restructure associated with the opening of the Metro Tunnel is completed and level crossing removal works are completed on the corridor by 2025.